kieviceb/TERRENATOR-WRO-2024/README.md

 In addition to this, as can be seen in the photos of the vehicle, our ultrasonic sensors each have a Ceramic capacitor, and before explaining why we have it we should know what it is.
 A ceramic capacitor is a fixed-value capacitor where the ceramic material acts as the dielectric.
 It is formed by two or more alternating layers of ceramic and a metallic layer that acts as the electrode.
 The composition of the ceramic material defines the electrical behavior and therefore the applications.

-Knowing this, our intention in placing these ceramic lentils or capacitors is to be able to soften the signals of the ultrasonic sensors, so to speak filter the signals, this helped to not protrude peaks in the sound waves transmitted by the ultrasonic sensor and so that all data are received with the greatest possible clarity.
+Knowing this, our intention in placing these ceramic lentils or capacitors is to be able to soften the signals of the ultrasonic sensors, so to speak, filter the signals; this helped to not protrude peaks in the sound waves transmitted by the ultrasonic sensor and so that all data are received with the greatest possible clarity.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/21413d63-e98a-49d5-9c78-977b65c0e008" alt="Imagen 1" width="350">